A benchmark for computational analysis of animal behavior, using animal-borne tags: Methods

-Four datasets were not previously publicly available and were collected by coauthors (Whale: A. Friedlaender; Crow: D. Canestrari, V. Baglione, V. Moreno-González, C. Rutz, E. Trapote; Gull: T. Maekawa, K. Yoda; Rattlesnake: D. DeSantis, V. Mata-Silva).
+Four datasets were not previously publicly available and were collected by coauthors (Whale: A. Friedlaender; Crow: D. Canestrari, V. Baglione, V. Moreno-González, E. Trapote; Gull: T. Maekawa, K. Yoda; Rattlesnake: D. DeSantis, V. Mata-Silva).
 For these datasets, coauthors provided permission to publicly distribute the data.
-The Crow dataset was not previously published and therefore we describe it in more detail below.
-Through an informal literature search, we found five publicly available datasets (Human, Polar Bear, Dog, Sea Turtle, Seal).
-Of these, four were collected by coauthors (Dog: O. Vainio, A. Vehkaoja; Sea Turtle: L. Jeantet, D. Chevallier; Seal: M. Ladds) and one was in the public domain (Polar Bear: A. Pagano).
-Finally, we assessed datasets from papers covered by a recent systematic literature review of automatic behavioral classification from bio-loggers \cite{thiebaultAnimalborneAcousticData2021}. \cite{thiebaultAnimalborneAcousticData2021} provides a table with the results of their systematic review, containing metadata on whether a paper used supervised learning, species, number of individuals, and number of timepoints.
+Through an informal literature search, we found five publicly available datasets (HAR, Polar Bear, Dog, Sea Turtle, Seals).
+Of these, four were collected by coauthors (Polar Bear: A. Pagano; Dog: O. Vainio, A. Vehkaoja; Sea Turtle: L. Jeantet, D. Chevallier; Seals: M. Ladds).
+Finally, we assessed datasets from papers covered by a recent systematic literature review of automatic behavioral classification from bio-loggers \cite[Page 12]{thiebaultAnimalborneAcousticData2021}.
+The supplemental material of \cite{thiebaultAnimalborneAcousticData2021} provides a table with the results of their systematic review, containing metadata on whether a paper used supervised learning, species, number of individuals, and number of timepoints.
 We looked exclusively at the supervised learning papers because these would require annotated datasets (criterion 2).
 Assessing criteria 1, 3, and 4 above resulted in twelve potential datasets out of 214.
 Of the twelve, two were already included in BEBE (Rattlesnake, Sea Turtle), nine studied terrestrial animals, a category which was already well-represented in BEBE, and one did not provide annotations.
 Therefore, no new datasets were added based on the results of the systematic literature review by \cite{thiebaultAnimalborneAcousticData2021}.